"I am not a fan of"….

 Language

-I had this professor..
+In design school, I had this professor..

 Mondays meant design critiques.
 Now, this professor wasn't a design expert; she taught narratives and interactive storytelling.
 There was one thing I found eccentric about her - her hostility towards the word "Intuitive" - first class she herself warned us to not use it, or we be ready for her wrath.